 Sahih – Marriage that is legal; following the obligations of the law

 Fasid – Marriage that is irregular and invalid; the legal norms are not completely fulfilled

 by the two parties.

 Marriage for the fourth time is considered as Fasid while marriage in the absence of witnesses is held irregular by the Islamic law.

 A void marriage is one where any of the two parties, is forced to give consent in the marriage.
 A child born through such a void marriage also didn’t possess any right to his or her father’s property.

 But a recent verdict got the Supreme Court declaring such children legitimate and giving them the power of inheriting their father’s property.

 As ordered by the Supreme Court, a Muslim marriage is of the irregular type, if the bride is a Zoroastrian (worshipper of Fire) or Hindu (idolater).
 This marriage cannot be included in the valid or void type.
 Children born from this marriage are considered legitimate just like those coming from a valid marriage and are eligible to inherit their father’s property.
 But the wife in such a marriage, especially after consummation, is denied the right to the inheritance of her husband’s property.
 She will only be entitled to the dower (the share of her husband’s property for the rest of her life).

-Whether you want to purchase, sell or stay updated with the recent and crucial changes in the Indian and Kolkata Real Estate industry, get in touch with transventor.com.
+Whether you want to purchase, sell or stay updated with the recent and crucial changes in the Indian and Kolkata Real Estate industry, get in touch with transventor.in.
 Right from choosing the property to the possession or sale of it, we have solutions ready the moment you falter a step throughout the transaction.